 I don’t read much Erotica.
-Not for some exact reason, it’s just not a subgenre that attracts me.
+Not for some specific reason, it’s just not a subgenre that attracts me.
 Still, I think the treatment it gets is probably the most unfair (and misunderstood) of the Romance genre, which is already misunderstood by itself.
-This to say that Erotica really has a bad name, which is a shame.
+This to say that Erotica really has a bad name, and it’s a shame.
 No book should be laughed at, let alone its Author, for belonging to a subgenre.
-So, I’m very happy to have Dee S. Knight, an erotica Autor, here with me today.
+So, I’m very happy to have Dee S. Knight, an erotica Author, here with me today.
 She’s presenting her latest story, and we get to talk a bit about her, the stories, and the Erotica Genre.

 Following is her intro to our chat.
 “Hi.
 My name is Dee and I write erotic romance.”